rollthecloudinc/quell/README.md

 Highly inspired by Drupal panels.
 The Druid editor provides a suite of extensible authoring capabilities.

 * Markdown and HTML content
-* Query and refine API for datasets
+* Query and refine API datasets
 * Upload media assets
 * Extend with custom external JavaScript
 * Form building and data storage